tolefab/dbnomics-gitlab-ci/README.md

 ## Configure CI for a provider

-- copy `gitlab-ci.template.yml` from here to `.gitlab-ci.yml` in the fetcher directory
+- Copy `gitlab-ci.template.yml` from here to `.gitlab-ci.yml` in the fetcher directory.
-- set the PROVIDER_SLUG variable in the `variables` section of the YAML file
+- Set the PROVIDER_SLUG variable in the `variables` section of the YAML file.
-- [optional] if the fetcher scripts are designed to read/write Git objects (blobs and trees) instead of files, add the `--bare` option to `git clone` lines in the `job.script` section of the YAML file
+- [optional] If the fetcher scripts are designed to read/write Git objects (blobs and trees) instead of files, add the `--bare` option to `git clone` lines in the `job.script` section of the YAML file.
+- [optional] If the fetcher scripts are designed to create the commit, only keep the line executing the `download.py` or `convert.py` scripts, removing the `find ... -delete` and `git add/commit/push` lines in the `job.script` section of the YAML file.
-- commit `.gitlab-ci.yml` and push
+- Commit `.gitlab-ci.yml` and push.
-- run `configure-ci-for-provider.py` and follow instructions
+- Run `configure-ci-for-provider.py` and follow the instructions.
     ```sh
     PRIVATE_TOKEN=<hidden> ./configure-ci-for-provider.py --purge -v <provider_slug>
     ```
-- to test averything is okay, trigger a job using `trigger-job-for-provider.py` (see below)
+- To test averything is okay, trigger a job using `trigger-job-for-provider.py` (see below).

 ## Trigger a job for a provider

+This script runs a job in GitLab-CI using the configured webhooks.
+The triggered job can be followed by clicking on the link printed by the script.

 ```sh
 PRIVATE_TOKEN=<hidden> ./trigger-job-for-provider.py <download|convert|index> <provider_slug>